ArturoHurtado7/JupyterNotebooks/README.md

-# JupyterNotebooks
+Jupyter Notebooks

-In this project I use the Jupyter Notebooks to learn how to scripe difertent websites like:
+In this project I use the Jupyter Notebooks to learn how to extract information from difertent remarkable websites like:

 * facebook
 * metrocuadrado
 * latam airlines
 * platzi

-to extract diferent and interesting information like:
+To extract diferent and interesting information like:

 * Videos
-* prices
+* Prices
-* dates
+* Dates

-using mainly selenium and python
+Using mainly selenium and python